jlmelville/smallvis/docs/init.md

 the others.

-Quantitatively, if you have the time to run the embedding multiple times, the preservations from choosing the best of 10 random initializations works the best. in terms of neighborhood preservations.
+Quantitatively, if you have the time to run the embedding multiple times, the preservations from choosing the best of 10 random initializations works the best, in terms of neighborhood preservations.
 But there's not much of a difference there, either.
 Admittedly, these are all comparatively small datasets.
 Early exaggeration gives a very slight improvement for the SPCA results most of the